-The fall 2013 application round is closed.
-The application process for the Spring 2014 round will open on January 2, 2014.
-Letters of Inquiry may be submitted from January 2 through February 1, 2014.
+The Winter 2014 application round for the Kaplan Graduate Awards is now closed.
+The application process for the Summer 2014 round will open on June 1, 2014.
+Letters of Inquiry may be submitted from June 1 through July 1, 2014.

-The Kaplan Graduate Awards (KAP) was created to help develop the next generation of wild cat biologists.
+The Kaplan Graduate Awards Program (KAP) was created to help develop the next generation of wild cat biologists.
 The program supports the conservation efforts of outstanding young biology students working on wild felids in situ.
 We welcome applications for projects on all wild cat species in all regions.
 Award amounts vary; the maximum is $25,000.
-Awards are granted for one year, but may be renewed in subsequent years.
+Awards are granted for one year, but renewals for subsequent years may be requested.
+Funding for subsequent years will be decided based on the progress and results reported for the first year’s activities.
 Multi-year projects are encouraged, but all awards are granted for one year only.
-Funding for subsequent years will be decided based on the progress and results of the first year’s activities.
 Funding for subsequent years is NOT guaranteed.

 The KAP is designed to support projects on wild cats with a conservation focus and a significant field component.
-Applicants MUST be post-graduates pursuing a higher degree (MSc. or PhD or equivalent).This is a prestigious award with a very competitive approval process.
+Applicants MUST be post-graduate students pursuing a higher degree (MSc., PhD or equivalent).This is a prestigious award with a very competitive approval process.
 Successful candidates will demonstrate outstanding academic credentials and conservation experience, field experience that has prepared them to undertake the proposed work, and a history of publishing work in peer-reviewed journals and/or ‘soft’ publications such as reports, magazine articles, web sites, etc.

 Species and Location